oplehto/cluster-checks/README.md

 - MPI connectivity benchmark

 ### BIOS
+Inconsistent BIOS settings and versions tend to be quite common.
+There are some differences in the lspci, lsusb and dmidecode output (for example serial numbers) but major discrepancies such as different line counts are indicative of possibly mainboard problems or missing components such as DIMMs (which should also show up in the memory size checks).

 - BIOS version
  - ```pdsh -a 'dmesg | grep DMI:'```
 - Output length of dmidecode
  - ```pdsh -a 'dmidecode | wc -l'```
 - BIOS settings
+- PCI device report length
+ - ```pdsh -a 'lspci -v |wc -l'```
+- USB device report length
+ - ```pdsh -a 'lsusb -v |wc -l'```

 ### OS -level
+There are some things that should be checked on the OS side.
+Although the kernel version and rpm count does not indicate harware issues, such OS-level discrepancies may affect the reports provided by the other commands.
+Incorrect date may be an issue with the clock if NTP sync is enabled.

 - dmesg log length after a boot of the whole system and after idling the cluster for at least 3 hours
  - ```pdsh -a 'dmesg|wc -l' | sort -k 2 -n```
 - Clocks synchronized